 Yes, we welcome applications from Order members living outside the UK.
-For Order members living in India, rather than considering individual applications, the Trust donates 20% of our grant budget a fund set up with the Indian Order Convenors.
-This sponsors places for Dharmacharis and Dharmacharinis to go on retreat in India.
+For Order members living in India, rather than considering individual applications, the Trust donates 20% of our grant budget to a fund set up with the Indian Order Convenors.
+This fund sponsors places for around 80 Dharmacharis and Dharmacharinis to go on retreat in India each year.

 Should the money I receive from the Trust be declared if I’m receiving state benefits?

-For those living in the UK and receiving a grant from The Abhayaratna Trust, our understanding is that if you are on a means tested benefit, you will need to declare this grant if it’s paid directly into your bank account and you have savings of £6,000 or over.
-Payments made in kind/on your behalf, for example directly to a utility company or retreat centre, do not need to be declared.
+For those living in the UK and receiving a grant from the Abhayaratna Trust, our understanding is that if you are on a means tested benefit, you will need to declare this grant if it’s paid directly into your bank account and you have savings of £6,000 or over.
+Payments made to third parties on your behalf, for example directly to a utility company or retreat centre, do not need to be declared.

 I practise with a different Buddhist tradition, can I apply?